 You can also use kaffir lime leaves to garnish the chicken.
-To do this, stack up a few pieces of the leaves, roll them up tightly and cut into fine strips.
+To do this, stack up a few pieces of the leaves, roll them up tightly, and cut them into fine strips.
 Sprinkle some of them on the chicken when served.

 A small amount of tamarind adds a subtle sour note to the curry.
-You can use tamarind concentrate (or tamarind juice) as the substitute for fresh tamarind pulp.
+You can use tamarind concentrate (or tamarind paste) as a substitute for fresh tamarind pulp.

-Add some warm water to the tamarind pulp and let the pulp dissolved into the water.
-Set aside for ten minutes and then filter the pulp and seeds away.
+Add some warm water to the tamarind pulp and let the pulp dissolve into the water.
+Set aside for ten minutes, and then filter the pulp and seeds away.
 Use only the extracted juice.

 Another substitute is Assam Keping (also called Assam Jawa).
 We can get it anywhere in Malaysia and Indonesia.
 However, it may be hard to get outside the South-East Asia region.

-Palm sugar is derived from the sap of the flower of the coconut palm.
-It is very close to brown sugar but with a more intense caramel flavor.
+Palm sugar is derived from the coconut palm flower’s sap.
+It is close to brown sugar but has a more intense caramel flavor.
 It usually sells as a small cylinder block about ten-centimeter height.